dotenv-linter/dotenv-linter/README.md

 .env:1 Invalid leading character detected
 .env:2 The FOO-BAR key has incorrect delimiter
 .env:3 The FOo_BAR key should be in uppercase
-.env:4 The line has spaces around equal sign test.env:5 The foo_bar key should be in uppercase test.env:6 The FOO key should be with a value or have an equal sign
+.env:4 SpaceCharacter:The line has spaces around equal sign test.env:5 The foo_bar key should be in uppercase test.env:6 The FOO key should be with a value or have an equal sign
 ```